 Also known as prickly pear cactus, Opuntia is one of the most popular flowers that start with O. The pollinator-friendly blooms are showy, large, and typically bowl-shaped, blossoming in shades like orange, red, and pink from late spring to early summer.

-Hardiness Zone USDA zones 3-11 Botanical Name Opuntia (various species, including O. ficus-indica and O. humifusa) Care Needs - Needs at least 6-8 hours of direct sunlight.
+| Botanical Name | Opuntia (various species, including O. ficus-indica and O. humifusa) |

 True to their name, orange blossoms are the highly fragrant, white to ivory flowers that appear on the orange tree from winter to spring.
 Native to Asia, the flowers are very beneficial as they are used in skincare, perfumes, and cooking.
 In addition to the praises, the blooms symbolise purity and are the state flower of Florida.